microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### add / subtract / multiply / divide
 the `add`, `subtract`, `multiply`, and `divide` functions is used to operate on numbers or functions that accept design-systems and return numbers.
-They accept any number of arguments and perform their operation on the previous argument.
+They accept any number of arguments and perform their operations from left to right, starting with the first argument. eg, subtract(10, 2) => 10 - 2 => 8

 ```ts
 function fontSize(designSystem): number {